REGISTRATION / SCHEDULE

 What are the continuing education requirements for the AIA?

-AIA members are now required to complete 12 hours of health, safety, and welfare (HSW) education; previously, eight (8) HSW hours were required.
-The total number of continuing education hours required remains unchanged and is 18 hours.
-Additionally, in the past, members were required to complete four (4) Sustainable Design hours.
-This credit requirement is no longer in place.
+AIA members are required to complete 12 hours of health, safety, and welfare (HSW) education; the total number of continuing education hours required is 18.
+In the past, members were required to complete four (4) sustainable design hours, but this credit requirement is no longer in place.

 What are the continuing education requirements for the State of Texas?